jameswomack/eslint-plugin-react-with-classes/docs/rules/no-unused-classes.md

 - Will not detect styles defined by computed properties.
 - Will not detect styles defined by object spread.
 - Will not handle files that contain multiple styled components very well.
-- Will not handle `styles` prop that has been renamed to something else.
+- Will not handle `classes` prop that has been renamed to something else.